 Binge eating means

-eating large amounts of food in a short time.
-A person with binge eating
+eating larger amounts of food than most people would in a similar situation, in a short period of time.
+A person with this eating

-disorder binges regularly for several months.
-When you binge, you feel like you
+disorder binge eats regularly for several months.
+When you binge eat, you may feel like you

-can't control your eating, and you feel unhappy about it afterward.
+can't control your eating, and you may you feel unhappy about it afterward.